rladstaetter/LogoRRR/README.md

     mvn client:runagent

-It will start JavaFX Logboard.
+It will start LogoRRR.
 Now you have to execute all possible click paths - in your code repository configuration files will appear in `src/main/resources/META-INF/native-image/`.
 Those files are different depending on which OS you execute the application.

 Currently, those files are generated / checked in under src/main/native-image/<os>/, and via a maven configuration they are placed in the right place needed for native-image.
 Like this the project can be build on multiple platforms via